 Commencing with the Effective Date and at all times throughout the Term of this Agreement except as expressly provided below, Seller shall, at its own cost, maintain and cause to be maintained the types and amounts of insurance set forth below.
 Such insurance shall be placed with responsible and reputable insurance companies (i) which have an A.M.
 Best rating of at least “A” or (ii) an S&P rating of A or better, or which are reasonably acceptable to Buyer.
-Seller shall give Buyer prompt notice of any material alteration to any of such insurance coverages or cancellations of such coverages, but in no event later than thirty (30) Business Days after it learns of such material alteratio1.
-Insurance Policies and Limits:
+Seller shall give Buyer prompt notice of any material alteration to any of such insurance coverages or cancellations of such coverages, but in no event later than thirty (30) Business Days after it learns of such material alteration.

+1. Insurance Policies and Limits:

 1.1 Workers’ Compensation/Employer’s Liability: